NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Added as a glide that can be cancelled early with Y
   - Has A and B follow ups
   - Always faces the opponent
-- 5A8 does 8A
-- 5AAX is a new string
 - 6A
   - Is an untechable bounce
   - Does 7 more damage